 The film was made in the Val-d’Isère ski resort, and was a follow-up to Les Bronzés, a smash hit made the previous year about a seaside holiday resort.
 In this sequel, the same gang enjoys a skiing holiday, with predictable results.
 The film is just as popular as it was 40 years ago.

 8) Intouchables (2011)

 This film tells the story of the relationship between a wealthy quadriplegic (Cluzet) and a caregiver (Sy) just released from prison.
-In this clip, Sy (Driss) throws out a series of slang expressions: kiffer, a word of Arabic origin (to dig, to appreciate), C’est chanmé (an inversion of c’est méchant meaning “this is wicked” or “awesome”).
+In this clip, Sy (Driss) employs a series of slang expressions: kiffer, a word of Arabic origin (to dig, to appreciate), C’est chanmé (an inversion of c’est méchant meaning “this is wicked” or “awesome”).
 Finally, “Putain, sa mère” is on the vulgar side.
 We’ll let you ask your French friends what it means.
 A moving, funny film, Intouchables is the highest-grossing French film worldwide in the past 10 years.